bkamins/JuliaCon2020-DataFrames-Tutorial/README.md

 This tutorial is prepared for JuliaCon2020 presentation [A deep dive into DataFrames.jl indexing](https://pretalx.com/juliacon2020/talk/8SFYHK/).

+This version is updated to DataFrames.jl 0.22 release.

 Its focus is on discussing all the details of indexing in DataFrames.jl.
 If you are interested in introductory tutorials about how to use DataFrames.jl, please check out